Heltec-Aaron-Lee/WiFi_Kit_series/InstallGuide/windows.md

 5. Start Arduino IDE
 6. Select your board in ```Tools > Board``` menu
 7. Select the COM port that the board is attached to
-8. Compile and upload (You might need to hold the boot button while uploading)
+8. Compile and upload (You might need to hold the PRG button while uploading)

     ![Arduino IDE Example](win-screenshots/arduino-ide.png)